 This facility is located on 26 hectares in Clanton, Chilton County, Alabama.
 The site includes an 89,000 square foot facility for treating, storage tanks, maintenance shop and offices and utilizes creosote and borate in the treating process, giving it an annual capacity of approximately 240,000 cubic metres.

-For the year ended December 31, 2019, approximately US\$193,000 of capital expenditures were dedicated to the facility, mainly for the addition of a new vacuum pump and for treating process automation.
+For the year ended December 31, 2020, approximately US\$763,000 of capital expenditures were dedicated to the facility, mainly for inventory yard stabilization, the addition of a new vacuum pump and for the replacement of the cooling tower.